Ankit-Mishra0/supplyStreet/README.md

 ## 💡 Our Solution

-> *(Write a short paragraph here describing the goal and purpose of your project.
-For example:)*
 We built a smart e-commerce platform aimed at helping Indian street food vendors source raw materials affordably.
-The platform includes features like price sorting, budget filtering, best seller recommendations, and real-time supplier discovery.
+The platform includes features like adding your own product, add your shop, and real-time supplier discovery.

 ## 🛠️ Tech Stack